write-you-a-scheme-v2/scheme/docs/01_introduction.md

 Conceptually, the easiest way is to just bring the environment along with the function.
 For an implementation, the data constructor `Lambda` accepts  `EnvCtx`, which is the lexical environment, as well as `IFunc`, which is a Haskell function.
 You'll notice it takes its arguments as a list of `LispVal`, then returns an object of type `Eval LispVal`.
 For more on `Eval`, read the next section.
-There's also a `deriving (Typeable)`, which is needed for error handling.
-More on that later!

 ## Evaluation Monad
 (from [LispVal.hs](https://github.com/write-you-a-scheme-v2/scheme/tree/master/src/LispVal.hs))